SGafoor/Project-8/README.md

       This tool analyzes commodities market by sector (Energy, Precious metals, Industrial metals, and Agriculture).

 *  ### The questions group found interesting, and why.
-    1. What is commodities market and its performance.
+    1. What are commodities market and its performance.
     2. What are the effects of Covid on the selected commodities.
     3. How has Covid vaccination affected the trend of the commodities.
     4. What are the few factors affecting commodoties market